Anunth-R/Fast-Robots/lab1.md

 ## Task GET_TIME_MILLIS

 After that, I used the Artimis board's timer to send a message with the timestamp the message was sent at.
-I then leveraged the millis() function in Arduino to accomplish this.
+I leveraged the millis() function in Arduino to accomplish this.

 On the Arduino side: